 - OxyContin: OxyContin is a time-released, 12 hour pain medication for people who need around-the-clock pain relief.

 - OxyNeo: OxyNeo is the new form of OxyContin that was brought in to curb abuse of the original drug.
 It can still be broken down and used to get high fairly easily.

 - Percocet: Percocet is similar to OxyContin, but only lasts about five hours.
 It contains Oxycodone and Acetaminophen (the drug in Tylenol), which makes people sick if they take too much.

 - Fentanyl: Fentanyl is most commonly available as a skin patch, but can appear in the form of lozenges, pills, shots and even a film that dissolves in your mouth.
 Used to treat extreme pain, and often for cancer, Fentanyl patches are often chopped up and put inside the mouth, or smoked and injected.

 - Morphine: Morphine is a common medium to strong painkiller, often used after surgery.

 - Hydromorphone: Hydromorphone or Hydromorphs are more often abused because Oxycodone is harder to obtain.

-- An initial intake interview to decide if this approach is the best treatment for you.
+- An initial interview to decide if this approach is the best treatment.

 - Addiction counselling and ongoing medical assessments.